-“The Data Science Bowl strives to accomplish what more than one individual, one organization, or one industry can accomplish alone,” says Dr. Lauren Neal, a senior data scientist and machine intelligence strategist.
+“The Data Science Bowl strives to accomplish what more than one individual, one organization, or one industry can accomplish alone,” says Dr. Lauren Neal, a senior data scientist and artificial intelligence strategist.
 “The communities we convene are bringing about positive change in the world—working together to solve serious problems that affect millions of people.”

 In its first 2 years, more than 1,800 teams participated in the Data Science Bowl, creating more than 22,000 submissions.
 In 2015-2016, we looked at how to more accurately diagnose heart disease.
 The winners provided cardiologists with an objective diagnostic model that eliminates measurement bias.

 Now, the National Institutes of Health is in the early stages of testing and disseminating the findings.